erikandersson96/portfolio-project-four/TESTING.md

 I solved the `alert` by replacing the first alternative text of my background image to something more specific like `background image of ingredients to use in cooking`.

-I solved the `7 contrast errors` by using [Webaim online contrast checker](https://webaim.org/resources/contrastchecker/) for help to find an accepted contrast ratio, the accepted ratio is `4.51:1`.
+I solved the `7 contrast errors` by using [Webaim online contrast checker](https://webaim.org/resources/contrastchecker/) for help to find an accepted contrast ratio, the accepted ratio is `4.51:1` between `Foreground Color` and `Background Color`.

 ---